Apress/ray-tracing-gems/errata.md

 Chapter 3, page 32: The structure "D3D12\_FEATURE\_DATA\_OPTIONS5" should be "D3D12\_FEATURE\_DATA\_D3D12\_OPTIONS5", with a second "D3D12" in there near the end (_v1.2_)

-Chapter 3, page 41: "_Shader tables_ are contiguous blocks of 64-bit aligned GPU memory" to "_Shader tables_ are contiguous blocks of 64-byte aligned GPU memory" - change "bit" to "byte". (_not yet corrected in PDFs_)
+Chapter 3, page 41: "_Shader tables_ are contiguous blocks of 64-bit aligned GPU memory" to "_Shader tables_ are contiguous blocks of 64-byte aligned GPU memory" - change "bit" to "byte". (_v1.6_)

-Chapter 3, page 41: "_Shader identifiers_ are 32-bit chunks" to "_Shader identifiers_ are 32-byte chunks" - change "bit" to "byte". (_not yet corrected in PDFs_)
+Chapter 3, page 41: "_Shader identifiers_ are 32-bit chunks" to "_Shader identifiers_ are 32-byte chunks" - change "bit" to "byte". (_v1.6_)

 Chapter 11, page 144: Line 15 did not access the "stack" array; latter half should read "material\[stack\[prev_same].material\_idx]) {". (_v1.5_)